constantinevassil/kitura/README.md

 Starter: This builds on top of Skeleton and provides a full-fledged server framework that includes logging, monitoring and health checks.
 It also provides configuration files for Docker, Kubernetes and more.

-3) open the terminal and perform the command: cd hellokituragcr
+3) Open the terminal and perform the command: cd hellokituragcr

 4) Install Kitura CLI